tomaszdrozdz/sanja/README.md

     sanja_conf_app(
         app,
-        # There goes normal parameters like for jijna2.Environment(),
+        # There go normal parameters like for jijna2.Environment(),
         # for example:
         auto_reload=True,
         loader=jinja2PrefixLoader({